-As well as being more likely to have an accident, young drivers often have to pay more for their car insurance because they haven’t had the chance to build up a no claims bonus over time.
+As well as being more likely to have an accident, young and new drivers often have to pay more for their car insurance because they haven’t had the chance to build up a no claims bonus over time.

-Getting the cheapest car insurance for young drivers
+Finding cheap car insurance for young drivers

 There are a number of things you can do if you’re struggling with the high cost of car insurance for young drivers.